SynixeContractors/Documents/certs/anti-tank/mat.md

 The primary role of the MAT rifleman is to eliminate medium and large vehicle threats and provide direct fire anti-personnel and anti-structure fires.

+Even though the both MAT launchers have a Tandem Anti-Tank round, they SHOULD NOT be relied upon to deal with heavily armored threats, instead, a HAT operator should be called in to neutralize the threat, depending on severity and availability of operators.

 ### Specialized Equipment

 Completing the certification for MAT Rifleman will unlock the ability to operate MAT weapons.
 The standard MAT weapons are the RPG-32, PSRL-1.